FrankLaterza/franklaterza/posts/rc-truck-horn.md

 ---
 title: "RC Truck Horn"

-about: "Strap a train horn on an rc car"
+about: "Mounted a train horn to an RC car with FPV.
+Youtuber took it to the dog park."

 socialImage: /images/projects/truck.png